Airasia launches delivery service in Singapore

-SINGAPORE- Digital platform airasia launched its delivery service in Singapore on Wednesday (Feb 16), offering low-cost, on-demand deliveries within Singapore to users here.
+Digital platform airasia launched its delivery service in Singapore yesterday, offering low-cost, on-demand deliveries within Singapore to users here.

 The delivery service, airasia xpress, joins the crowded logistics market here, which is already dominated by larger last-mile delivery providers such as Ninja Van and Lalamove.